 What does it mean to: sl st into first spc.
 Make beg. bobble, etc. I know it reads slip stitch into first (???). etc. How is this done?
 It is a child's purse, rated easy and I am a new crocheter.

 My pattern says "work for 0 (1-0-1) round".
 I've made 20 of these hats and ignored that line.
 Now I'm super curious.
 What does that mean?

 The 0 is what you do for the first round.
 The numbers within the parentheses are what you do for the second, third and fourth rounds, respectively.

 It shows the number of rounds you must do 0 rounds for the first size.
 The size you did must have been one of the sizes that required 0 rounds to be done that way if not your pattern would not have worked out.
 It is probably not a good idea to igore a part of the pattern it worked out this time buthe you may not be as lucky next time.
-It would be a shame to put all that work into something and have it not work out because a part if the pattern was not done.
-Best of luck with your future projects.

 How do you do a Cr Dcfp?
 I know what Dcfp means, but what does Cr mean?

 It usually stands for Cross.
 So a CR DCFL would mean you skip a stitch and then go back into it.
 Here's a link to the tutorial!!

 Thank you so very much, I appreciate your prompt help!